couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-7000-contribute.markdown

 # Contributing to Couchbase Lite iOS

+If you want to contribute, please follow the guidelines for coding and testing described in this section.
 You can find the [latest source code for Couchbase Lite iOS](https://github.com/couchbase/couchbase-lite-ios) on GitHub.

 ## Coding Style

-If you want to add or modify source code in Couchbase Lite, please read and follow these guidelines.
-Thanks!
+Please use the coding style guidelines and naming conventions described in this section.

 ### Source Files